thomwolf/Magic-Sand/README.md

 developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).

-Magic Sand was inspired by the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos and was developed with the specific aim of enabling the use of an augmented reality sandbox in a home environment.
+Magic Sand was inspired by the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos and was developed with the specific aim of using an augmented reality sandbox in a home environment.

-The following considerations thus guided its development:
+The following considerations thus guided the development of Magic Sand:
 - operate on a standard home computer (no specific GPU requirement, run on Windows, Mac OS X and Linux).
-- automatic calibration, configuration and operation of the Sandbox so that the sandbox can be stored and deployed as quickly as possible.
+- automatic calibration, configuration and operation of the Sandbox to be able to quickly store and deploy the sandbox.
-- user-friendly interface for controling and configuring the sandbox that the sandbox can be operated by the family and friends.
+- user-friendly interface for controling and configuring the sandbox so that family and friends can operate the sandbox.
 - being a extensible framework for sandbox games and applications development.

 ##Main Features